â-"Salty lychee" concentrates for a real lassi â-"â-"â-"â-"â-"â

-This product is said to be a condensed version of the refreshingly sweet and slightly salty taste of sultry lychee, which can be made to taste similar to the original sultry lychee by adding 4 times the amount of water, but can also be added to dishes and desserts in various other ways.
+This product is said to be a concentrated version of the refreshingly sweet and slightly salty taste of sorghum lychee, which can be made to taste similar to the original sorghum lychee by adding 4 times the amount of water, but can also be added to dishes and desserts in a variety of other ways.

-One of the hottest topics on Twitter is that it can be mixed with milk to make a "lassi" (a yogurt-based Indian drink).
+One of the hottest topics on Twitter is that it can be made into a "lassi" (a yogurt-based Indian drink) by mixing it with milk.
 Many people seem to be addicted to it.

-Salty Lychee from the World's Kitchen" becomes a delicious "Lassi" when mixed with milk!
+From the World's Kitchen: Salty Lychee" becomes a delicious "Lassi" when mixed with milk!
+Recipe

 1 tablespoon lemon juice

-When you drink it, it tastes exactly like a lassi!
-The mild milkiness (but no milkiness) is combined with the saltiness of the salty lychee and the acidity of the lemon juice to create a mild but refreshing yogurt-like drink.
+When you drink it, it tastes exactly like lassi!
+The mild milky taste (but no milkiness) is combined with the saltiness of the salty lychee and the acidity of the lemon juice to create a mild yet refreshing yogurt-like drink.

-It also has a fruity lychee flavor that lingers on the palate.
-I recommend adding mint, which adds a herbal flavor and makes it even more summery.
+It also has a fruity lychee flavor that lingers on the palate, making it insanely delicious~!
+I recommend adding mint to the drink to add a herbal flavor and make it even more summery.

 I recommend adding mint to make it even more summery.
 If you make this dish in a jiffy and put it on the dining table, you will feel like you are at an Indian restaurant!